-The easiest way to make an appointment is call our office at 434-395-2063 and we are happy to assist!
+The easiest way to make an appointment is to call our office at 434-395-2063 or email us at firstname.lastname@example.org and we are happy to assist!

-University Career Services in located in Maugans Alumni Center.
+University Career Services is located in Maugans Alumni Center.
 Come in the front doors and turn right!

 We are happy to help you in assessing your skills, values, and interests as they relate to potential majors or changes to your current major.
 We also encourage you to speak with faculty, students, and alumni about your possible majors.
 Chances are they have either taught or taken courses in that major and can provide you with first hand knowledge about the field.